struphy-hub/struphy/doc/sections/userguide.rst

 is obtained from ``struphy -p``.
 We list the content of this file below.

-The dictionary structure for a particular input, for example a mapping or an MHD equilibrium, can be obtained from the respective section in the `Struphy documentation <file:///home/spossann/git_repos/struphy/doc/_build/html/index.html>`_.
+The dictionary structure for a particular input, for example a mapping or an MHD equilibrium, can be obtained from the respective section in this documentation.

 Some hints for editing a parameter file: